Long Term Personal Loans

 What is considered a long-term loan?

 Term loans typically have a specified repayment term.
 The more you borrow, the longer you may need to repay.
-Regardless of the amount you borrow, the longer the term, the cheaper the monthly payment.
+Regardless of the amount you borrow, the longer the term, the lower the monthly payment.
 Some lenders that provide term loans offer terms up to 12 years.
 In most cases, lenders offer longer terms for higher loan amounts.
 If you review rate sheets, you may notice that not only do terms change based on the loan amount but so do rates.
 Personal loans are often used for financing home improvements or consolidating debt.
 For example, if you need to finance a bathroom or kitchen remodel you may need to borrow $30,000 or $50,000 or perhaps even more.
 When you start calculating payments for a loan this size, you should start to realize how beneficial a longer term is.
 However, you should keep in mind that the longer the loan term, the more you’ll pay in interest.
 If you need to extend the loan term to ensure payments are affordable that is one thing.
 However, if you are just extending the loan term to have the cheapest payment possible, you may be costing yourself money.

 What is the longest term for a personal loan?

 Terms can vary depending on the lender, the borrower, and the loan amount.
 Terms may also vary spending on the market.
 If things are slow, lenders may be more inclined to offer enticing long-term loans to lure consumers in.
 If you use a bank or credit union for a personal loan you can find terms up to 6 or 7 years.
 While some banks and credit unions may offer longer terms, it may be hard to find them.
-Online lenders usually offer longer terms than banks and credit unions.
-Acorn Finance has lending partners that can offer personal loans with terms of up to 12 years.
+Online lenders usually offer longest personal loan terms than banks and credit unions.
+Acorn Finance has lending partners that can offer personal loans with the longest terms of up to 12 years.
 If you need a term longer than 12 years, you may want to consider a secured loan such as a home equity loan.
 However, you’ll need to own a home and have equity in the home to qualify for a home equity loan.

 How can I get a long-term personal loan?